2 Clippers, 2 Suns advance to NBA 2K semis

 Drummond earlier acknowledged Beverley's skills, saying, "This man's cold at defense in real life and in the game."
 Beverley replied, "I try to be, man.
 I try to be."

-The tournament is set to conclude Saturday with the semifinals and final on ESPN, though the air times had yet to be announced.
+The tournament is set to conclude Saturday with the semifinals and final on ESPN, beginning at 8 p.m.
+ET.
 The champion will get $100,000 to donate to the coronavirus-relief charity of his choice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)